garethrogers2828/Football-Quiz/README.md

 ## Enter Name Screen

-- User can enter name at the start of the quiz, this is good to give user the a personal touch.
-Would allow this information to be used in a leaderboard later on in the quiz.
+- User can enter name at the start of the quiz.
+This is good to give user the a quick personal touch and would allow this information to be used in a leaderboard later on in the quiz.
 -
 <img width="1911" height="955" alt="Quiz-Home-Page" src="https://github.com/user-attachments/assets/1c308f44-9bd7-453e-aa0a-04e050866765" />
 <img width="463" height="832" alt="mobile-homepage" src="https://github.com/user-attachments/assets/8e49a9b3-f2a6-43f2-bb9c-efac89bd78f1" />

 ## Sweet Alert if no name entered

 - User is required to enter name, if no name is entered an alert will pop up.
-I havve used sweetalert to give the user a more friendly experience
+I havve used sweetalert to give the user a more friendly feedback experience
   <img width="1557" height="726" alt="sweetalert" src="https://github.com/user-attachments/assets/4fdcbd16-ce08-4ffc-a415-5b2718d67a19" />